 When You’re Done

-It’s a good practice to breakdown caves and fill-in trenches if there’s any chance folks might accidentally fall or ski into them unexpectedly, like ones you built near trails or if your cave ended up with a particularly thin roof.
+It’s a good practice to breakdown caves and fill-in trenches if there’s any chance folks could accidentally fall or ski into them.
+This is particularly true for ones you built near trails or if your cave ended up with a particularly thin roof.
 Alternately, use snow wands to mark them if you plan to re-use them, giving others a head’s up that the location warrants some caution.
 Just be sure not to abandon your wands.
 Tag your location on your phone/GPS so you can go back and grab them if plans change.

 - How to Choose a Winter Tent